-§ 5-57-24 Transfer for assignment of licenses Continuation of business upon owner's death.
+§ 5-57-24.
+Transfer or assignment of licenses Continuation of business upon owner's death.

 (a) No license issued pursuant to the provisions of this chapter shall be assigned or transferred, either by operation of law or otherwise.